slclark/scrambled-eggs/README.md

 </FilesMatch>
 ```

+8.)
+Don't forget to test the robots.txt file as some sites use a redirect to point to a template, check the template file paths are working correctly.

 This is to enable auto-updates on staging by allowing the wp-cron.php to run even when the site is password protected.